zack-dev-cm/openai-cookbook/examples/evaluation/openai_evals_mcp_example/README.md

 - `evals/prompts/answer.jinja` – prompt template.
 - `scripts/run_local.sh` – quick start script.
 - `scripts/run_ci.py` – CI entry point used by the Dockerfile.

+## GitHub Actions

+A workflow named **MCP Eval** runs automatically on every pull request.
+You can also trigger it manually from GitHub:

+1. Push your branch and open the **Actions** tab.
+2. Choose **MCP Eval** from the list of workflows.
+3. Click **Run workflow**, select the branch, and start the job.

+The workflow installs the dependencies listed in `requirements.txt`, executes `scripts/run_ci.py`, and fails if the evaluation's accuracy or latency thresholds are not met.